 Spike protection can be enabled on each Raygun application that uses Crash Reporting when you have a usage-based plan that includes on demand events.

 - In the side navigation, go to Settings under Crash Reporting.

 - Check the option to Enable automatic rate limiting when a spike is detected.

 Note that spike protection will take a few minutes to become active and will start learning your application's average per minute error rate over the next 24 hours.

-We'll notify you each hour that your application error rate hits the spike protection rate (e.g., your application is sending more data to Raygun than spike protection is allowing).
+We'll notify you each hour that your application error send rate hits the spike protection rate (e.g., your application is sending more data to Raygun than what spike protection is allowing).

 You can learn more about how to adjust the notifications for spike protection in our Notifications documentation.

 Plan owners can not turn off spike protection email notifications.
 As the owner of the account it is important that you are aware of spikes that may impact your usage billing.